Comment on "Scrutinizing pion-pion scattering in light of recent lattice phase shifts"

-In Ref.~\cite{ARXIV220203124} only the $\pi\pi$ channel is considered, just as in Ref.~\cite{PRL118p022002}.
-This indeed implies two Riemann sheets and so two $S$-matrix poles.
-Figure 7 of Ref.~\cite{ARXIV220203124} depicts typical $S$-wave subthreshold pole trajectories in the complex-energy ($E$) plane.
-After both poles hit the real axis, they can either end up as representing a pair of virtual bound states or one virtual state (VS) and one true bound state (BS).
-The authors of Ref.~\cite{ARXIV220203124} opt for the latter possibility.

-However, the existence of a pair of two poles on the real $E$ axis, viz.\ a VS pole, and either another VS pole or a BS pole, has been known for decades in a single-channel study (see {e.g.} Figs. 4.1 and 4.2 of Ref.~\cite{LNP211p331}).
+Returning to I, FIG.~8 of the paper depicts typical $S$-wave subthreshold pole trajectories in the complex-energy ($E$) plane.
+After both poles hit the real axis, they can either end up as representing a pair of VSs or one VS and one true BS.
+The analysis in I leads to the latter possibility.
+However, the existence of a pair of two poles on the real $E$ axis, viz.\ a VS pole, and either another VS pole or a BS pole, has been known for decades in a single-channel study; see e.g.\ Figs.\ 4.1 (reproduced here in FIG.~\ref{Fig41}) and 4.2 of Ref.~\cite{LNP211p331}.

 Hence, why the authors stress that ``{\it the description of the $\sigma$ at $m_{\pi}=391$~MeV as a pair of bound and virtual poles is a novel finding in our study}'' \/is not clear to us.
-For $S$-wave $K\pi$ and $KK$ scattering we have shown \cite{HEPPH0207022} in detail the pole movements of the BS and VS poles as a function of the overall coupling (Figs.~6, 7).
+For $S$-wave $K\pi$ and $K\bar{K}$ scattering we have shown \cite{HEPPH0207022} in detail the pole movements of the BS and VS poles as a function of the overall coupling (Figs.~6, 7 of Ref.~\cite{HEPPH0207022}).
 Similarly, the scalar $D^{\ast}_{s0}(2317)$ meson below the $DK$ threshold is described in Ref.~\cite{PRL91p012003} and the axial-vector $c\bar{c}$ state $\chi_{c1}(3872)$ slightly below the $S$-wave $D^0\bar{D}^{\star0}$ threshold in Ref.~\cite{EPJC71p1762}.
-Threshold-mass variations are studied in Ref.~\cite{PRD74p037501}.
+Threshold-mass variations were studied in Ref.~\cite{PRD74p037501}.